zacuke/streamingtweetsdemo/README.md

-# streamingtweetsdemo
+## To run the app

 Put the Twitter bearer token in appsettings.json

   "StreamingTweetsDemo": {
     "BearerToken": "<token here>"
   }

+  Hit Go and it display  a web page  and show statistics in a few moments.

-# To keep secrets out of source control:
+## To keep secrets out of source control:

-Initially I use secrets.json (right click project and click Manage Secrets) Eventually, I use Azure key vault and add code like this:
+For dev, I use secrets.json (right click project and click Manage Secrets) For servers (works for dev too), I use Azure key vault and add code like this:

 ```
 builder.Configuration.AddAzureKeyVault(